MIDFIELDR/midfieldr/docs/index.md

   new = c("People", "Timely completion", "Late completion", "Did not complete") )
 ```

+Print the results table.
+“Timely completion” is the count of graduates
+completing their programs in no more than 6 years; “Late completion” is
+the count of those graduating in more than 6 years; “Did not complete”
+is the count of non-graduates.

 | People                 | Timely completion | Late completion | Did not complete |
 |------------------------|-------------------|-----------------|------------------|